-- TAC-SF Launcher- Cost \$849 each, quantity: 4.
+- TAC-SF Launcher- Cost \$849.00 each, quantity: 4.
 System that uses high pressure air to deliver powder projectiles (similar to a paint ball delivery system).
-It is a non-lethal option to deliver chemical agents and kinetic energy impacts to subjects in a potentially violent encounter. - Pepperball TAC-SA Launcher- Cost \$734.45 each (2022), quantity:12.
-The TAC-SA Launcher is a compressed-air powered launcher designed to fire nonlethal PepperBall projectiles (similar to a paint ball delivery system).
-It is a nonlethal option to deliver chemical agents and kinetic energy impacts to subjects in a potentially violent encounter.
-It comes with an electronic hopper that can hold 180 projectiles. - PepperBall INERT- Cost \$272, quantity: 10 canisters (375 per canister).
+It is a non-lethal option to deliver chemical agents and kinetic energy impacts to subjects in a potentially violent encounter. - Pepperball TAC-SA Launcher- Cost \$734.45 each, quantity:12.
+The TAC-SA Launcher is a compressed-air powered launcher designed to fire non-lethal PepperBall projectiles (similar to a paint ball delivery system).
+It is a non-lethal option to deliver chemical agents and kinetic energy impacts to subjects in a potentially violent encounter.
+It comes with an electronic hopper that can hold 180 projectiles. - PepperBall INERT- Cost \$272.00, quantity: 5 canisters (375 per canister).
 These rounds contain a harmless, scented powder.
-This projectile is best suited for training, qualification, and direct impact when chemical exposure it not desired. - PepperBall LIVE-X OC PROJECTILE- Cost \$1049, quantity: 5 canisters (375 per canister): The LIVE-X projectile contains 5% PAVA pepper powder, and is designed for direct impact and area saturation, especially in confined, interior spaces.
+This projectile is best suited for training, qualification, and direct impact when chemical exposure is not desired. - PepperBall LIVE-X OC PROJECTILE- Cost \$1,049, quantity: 4 canisters (375 per canister): The LIVE-X projectile contains 5% PAVA pepper powder, and is designed for direct impact and area saturation, especially in confined interior spaces.
 Discharged from a PepperBall Launcher, the projectile has a velocity of 280-350 FPS.
-The projectile has a direct impact of 60ft and an area of saturation of 150+ft. - PepperBall INERT PROJECTILE- Cost \$251 each (2022), quantity: 16 canisters (375 per canister).
+The projectile has a direct impact of 60ft and an area of saturation of 150+ft.

+- PepperBall INERT PROJECTILE- Cost \$251.00 each, quantity: 9 canisters (375 per canister).
 These rounds contain a harmless, scented powder.
-This projectile is best suited for training, qualification, and direct impact when chemical exposure it not desired. - PepperBall LIVE-MAXX OC PROJECTILE- Cost \$1944 each (2022), quantity: 6 canisters (375 per canister).
+This projectile is best suited for training, qualification, and direct impact when chemical exposure is not desired. - PepperBall LIVE-MAXX OC PROJECTILE- Cost \$1,944 each, quantity: 3 canisters (375 per canister).
 The LIVE-MAXX projectile contains PAVA pepper powder, and is designed for direct impact and area saturation, especially in confined, interior spaces.
 Discharged from a PepperBall Launcher, the projectile has a velocity of 280-425 FPS.
 The projectile has a direct impact of 150ft and an area of saturation of 390+ft.

-To limit the escalation of conflict where employment of lethal force is prohibited or undesirable.
+To limit the escalation of conflict where utilization of lethal force is prohibited or undesirable.
 Situations for use of the less lethal weapon systems may include but are not limited to:

-Self-destructive, dangerous and/or combative individuals

-Riot/crowd control

-Circumstances where a tactical advantage can be obtained
+- Self-destructive, dangerous and/or combative individuals - Riot/crowd control - Circumstances where a tactical advantage can be obtained